Eligibility for Departmental Awards

 The Jeffrey Edleson and Sudha Shetty Fellowship

 The Edleson and Shetty Fellowship supports high-achieving students interested in the intersection of social welfare and public policy, particularly those students pursuing a joint MSW/MPP degree at Berkeley.
-The annual award amount is currently $500.

 The Jeffrey Edleson and Sudha Shetty Fellowship Fund was established in 2014 with a gift from Jeffrey Edleson, Dean and Professor in the School of Social Welfare, and Sudha Shetty, Assistant Dean for International Partnerships and Alliances in the Goldman School of Public Policy.